- Home

 Sputum cytology

-In this test, a sample of mucus from your lungs (called sputum or phlegm) is examined to see if there are cancer cells.
-Sputum contains cells that line the airways, and is not the same as saliva.
+In this test, a sample of mucus from your lungs (called sputum or phlegm) is examined to see if it contains cancer cells.

-To collect a sample for this test, you will be asked to cough deeply and forcefully into a container.
+To collect a sample for this test, you will be asked to cough deeply and forcefully into a small container.
 You can do this at home in the morning before eating or drinking.

 The sample can be kept in your fridge until you take it to your doctor, who will send it to a laboratory to check under a microscope.